Understanding the latest Singapore income tax reliefs (2025)

 If you are under 55 years old, the maximum tax relief that you can get from compulsory CPF contributions is or $20,400, or 20% of the CPF annual salary ceiling of $102,000.
 More examples of how Additional Wage Ceiling CPF contributions can be found on the CPF website.

-Parents may claim QCR/HCR if they are looking after an unmarried child who satisfies the following conditions:
+Parents may claim QCR/HCR if they are looking after an unmarried child who satisfies all of the following conditions:

 To qualify for WMCR, you must satisfy all of the following conditions: